DaveMielke/NBP/b2g/ui/doc/notes.rst

 Characters`_).
 For example, in order to type a tab (which happens to be control I), press Space+x and then immediately type the letter ``i``.

+The letter or special symbol must be typed within |control modifier timeout|.

 Typing Any Unicode Character
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~